Characters: Super Mario Bros: Bowser and his Baddies

 Gwahahaha!
 The Big Bad

 of this series can introduce himself, don't you think?
 If you don't know me by now then clearly you live under a rock, but I'll explain things anyways because I'm such a nice guy.
 I constantly make plans to take over Mushroom Kingdom, the world, or even the universe.
-I have eight little monster kids, they make me proud.
-They are known the seven Koopalings, and Bowser Jr. (Don't ask me about their mother or I'll fry ya
+I have a little monster son who makes me proud.
+He's known as Bowser Jr. (Don't ask me about his mother or I'll fry ya

 !).
 Some place called Japan or whatever call me "Koopa", but that's stupid.
 They also call my army of Mook